tagged/twemproxy/notes/recommendation.md

       server_retry_timeout: 30000
       server_failure_limit: 3

+NOTE: server_failure_limit is ignored with the heartbeat patch.

 Enabling `auto_eject_hosts:` ensures that a dead server can be ejected out of the hash ring after `server_failure_limit:` consecutive failures have been encountered on that said server.
 A non-zero `server_retry_timeout:` ensures that we don't incorrectly mark a server as dead forever especially when the failures were really transient.
 The combination of `server_retry_timeout:` and `server_failure_limit:` controls the tradeoff between resiliency to permanent and transient failures.

 - **NOTE: The heartbeat patch changes this behavior from the upstream for pools configured with `auto_eject_hosts: true`.** See [heartbeat.md](./heartbeat.md)